josiegleeson/BamSlam/README.md

 BAM_FILE, a BAM file of alignments to the transcriptome OUT_PREF, output file prefix
 ```
+The script takes approximately 5 minutes per million reads.

 ## Outputs:
-- A summary CSV file of metrics such as: percentage of full-length reads, median coverage fractions, median read accuracy, median alignment length, number of transcripts identified, number of reads with no secondary alignments etc.
+- A summary CSV file of your alignments.
+- A CSV file of all input alignments (primary and secondary) for downstream analysis.
+- A CSV file of each unique transcript identified in the data with its corresponding median read coverage.
-- A full-length reads histogram (full-length cutoff/dashed line = 0.95).
+- A histogram of read coverages (full-length reads cutoff/dashed line = 0.95).
+- A histogram of known transcript lengths and the number of reads assigned.
 - A histogram density plot of known transcript length vs coverage fractions.
-- A bar chart showing number of secondary alignments.
+- A bar chart of the secondary alignments.
-- A CSV file of input alignments (primary and secondary) in case further analysis is required.
+- Density plot of the read accuracies.

+## Detailed description of summary file:
+- Total number of reads
+- Number of reads representing full-length transcripts (reads with coverage fractions > 0.95)
+- Percentage of reads representing full-length transcripts
+- Median read coverage fraction (primary alignments)
+- Median alignment length (primary alignments)
+- Median accuracy (primary alignments)
+- Number of reads with no secondary alignments
+- Percentage of reads with no secondary alignments
+- Total number of distinct transcripts identified in the data
-- A CSV file summarised to median coverage of unique transcripts identified.
+- Median coverage fraction of all unique transcripts (median value of the median read coverages per transcript)
+- Median length of all unique transcripts identified (median length in nt of the annotated length of transcripts identified)